kenrii/Tweet.ai/README.md

 # Tweet.ai
-Search your favorite topics on Twitter and see what others think about it!
-Analyses the polarity of tweets with a machine learning model.
+Search your favourite topics on Twitter and see what others think about it!
+Tweet.ai analyses the polarity of tweets with a machine learning model.